mavas/mavas/writings/eotk_datalab.md

 - `OpenRESTy` for nginx.
 Not at all interesting.
 - `ngx_http_substitutions_filter_module` ngnix filter.
 Not at all interesting.
 - Lots of bash scripts (.sh), and some perl scripts

+## EOTK things learned

+The project is mostly about security and there's not much new or novel source code.
+I'm mostly grateful that it took care of a lot of security-related thinking and concerns and even training, like regarding SSL certificates and HTTPS.

+It did imploy some things that I don't care too much about, like nginx, that regex module that it uses, or OpenResty.